ALTU-17/Hikigai_assement_photo_album_app/README.md

-# photo_album_app for Hikigai_assement
+# photo_album_app for Hikigai_assignment

-A new Flutter assesment project.
+A new Flutter assignment project.

 App Features :
 1.Fetch Images from API: Fetch images from the https://picsum.photos/200/300 API.